oktavilla/hopp-docs/docs/information-design-templates/content-item.md

 The Information Design Templates are pre optimised for great visibility in search engines through speed and industry standard use of meta data and micro formats.

-## Sponsorship

-When a content item has a relationship to a [brand](../data-models/brand.md) that is called a sponsorship.
-There are two kinds:
-* A content item may be explicitly related to a brand through its meta data.
-* A content iten may inherit brand information from its [category](../data-models/category.md) or [tags](../data-models/tag.md).

-If a content item ends up with several sponsors they will all be shown.

 ## Recirculation

 TBD